bhallen/pyparadigms/README.md

 PyParadigms
 ===================

-A Python 3 module for learning paradigmatic morphology
+A Python3 module for machine learning of inflectional systems using Sublexical Morphology